demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-xml-profiles-list
 ***
-List all XML profiles in a policy.
+Lists all XML profiles in a policy.

 #### Base Command